LoyaltyNZ/alchemy-resource/CONTRIBUTING.md

 ## Alterations to the README or documentation

-* To make alterationst to the `README.md` please alter the `scr/alchemy-resource.litcoffee` file then run `npm run-script doc`.
-That will run the below command which will update the `README.md` file and update all the documentation.
+* To make alterations to the `README.md` please alter the `scr/alchemy-resource.litcoffee` file then run `npm run-script doc`.
+That will run the below command which will update the `README.md` file and regenerate the documentation.

 ```
 cat src/alchemy-resource.litcoffee > README.md && docco -l linear src/alchemy-resource.litcoffee && docco src/*.coffee -o docs/src && docco examples/*.coffee -o docs/examples